If you’re planning a long weekend trip to the Windy City and aren’t quite sure what to do, keep reading for our epic 3 days in Chicago itinerary!

 When it comes to places to lay your head, Chicago has it all.
 The city has 5-star luxury hotels, quaint B&Bs, dingy motels, fun hostels, and plenty of options on sites like Airbnb.

 Here are a few options to suit all budgets:

 Best Hostel in Chicago – HI Chicago

-Hostelling International is a trusted name in backpacker accommodation, and their downtown location is definitely the best hostel in Chicago.
+Hostelling International is a trusted name in backpacker accommodation, and their downtown Chicago location is definitely the best hostel in the city.